NDIConnected/ndi-docs-metadata/Metadata.md

 H.265 NDI video streams.
 Note that the internal heuristics should generally be allowed to select the codec type in most circumstances.

+Note this element can only be sent by an application to an NDI receiver instance, this element will never be received in a Metadata frame by an NDI sender or receiver instance.

 ```xml
 <ndi_video_codec type="hardware"/>
 ```